PierNola/BackupBG/README.md

-# Summary
-Backup utility for PostgreSQL databases
+# Backup utility for PostgreSQL databases

+## Summary
+Linux backup utility for PostgreSQL databases for linux.

-# How to install
+## How to install

 ### Install online